IITC-CE/ingress-intel-total-conversion/README.md

 The Uniques plugins and a functioning syncronisation is required, of course.

 The exported data consists of the Unique Portal ID, visited and captured status, all in JSON format.

+Please note that when saving the list of uniques any existing uniques will never be deleted, only updated.